stevefali/MegaRandomizer/README.md

 # Mega Randomizer
-Minecraft Randomizer Mod

 Welcome to Mega Randomizer, the Minecraft randomizer that you can customize!

 This mod comes with custom game rules that allow you to individually turn on or off item drop randomization for Blocks, Entities or Players.
 (More to come in future versions!)

-The random drop rules can be changed from the in-game menu or through commands.

 # Basic Rundown of how my Code Works: